top of page

 Your catamaran experience in San Blas

-In the Caribbean coast of Panama, along more than 300 km, there is a string of coral islands bathed by crystal clear waters called San Blas; still an unknown paradise, explored by few and dreamed by most.
+In the Caribbean coast of Panama, along more than 300 km, there is a string of coconut-filled coral islands with gleaming white sand and clear jade waters called San Blas.
+Still an unknown paradise, explored by few and dreamed by most.
 Nearly 350 islands make up this beautiful archipelago that stretches from the Gulf of San Blas until just before the border with Colombia.

 This is not not your typical yacht charter destination.
 Home of the Kuna indigenous tribes.
 This is an exceptional place in the world, famous for its inviting white sand beaches, turquoise waters and coconut tree filled islands.